 Add users to the project by searching on the right hand side.
-Add users not currently on Figshare by clicking on the invite new users link.
+Add users not currently on any version of Figshare by clicking on the invite new users link.
 Users can either be collaborators or viewers.
 Collaborators can comment on the project and the data within it, while viewers can only view the data.
 To make the project public, you must first make at least one item public within the project.

 Please note: Collaborators cannot edit another project members files.
 Items must be downloaded, edited, and re-uploaded to the Project.

 Add data and notes to a Project